ElixirCLE/agoneum/README.md

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * Install NPM dependencies by navigating to `assets` and running `npm install`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Seed your Admin user by running `mix run priv/repo/seeds.exs`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.